Boston, MA Tax Lawyer: International

 Both individuals and businesses pursue that bounty by moving themselves, their physical assets, and their intellectual property into or out of the United States.
 And every relocation has tax consequences that can make or break the undertaking.

-All are subject to the plague of double taxation – paying tax on the same income both abroad and at home.
+All are subject to the plague of double taxation – paying income tax both abroad and at home.
 And the tax code is replete with asset relocation penalties.

 - Expatriated workers seeking opportunity and adventure in faraway places must be careful to claim every credit and income exclusion available to them